Hanstyl/dev-connector/README.md

         $ npm run server // to start only Backend server

-        $ npm run Client // to start React Development server only (But it will not working alone as api depends on Backend also)
+        $ npm run frontend server // to start React Development server only (But it will not working alone as api depends on Backend also)
         ```